From Kim Eng:

 companies that are dependent on the credit market will be most at

-risk, particularly those with a heavy short‐term debt profile
+risk, particularly those with a heavy short‐term debt profile.
+In fact,

 we have observed signs of share price weakness in companies like